Healthy Homes Assessment Te Awanga

 Te Awanga Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory to all Te Awanga and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement to all Te Awanga and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their compliance with any Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers should make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a renewal, new or a change in lease.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes